cloudmesh-community/hid-sp18-408/swagger/swagger-docker/README.md

 The Rest service gives the network information of the system.
-To display the name of the network interface, IP, Gateway, MAC address, Subnet Mask, Broadcast, MTU of the network interface, netifaces library is used.
+To display the name of the network interface, IP, Gateway, MAC address, Subnet Mask, Broadcast and MTU of the network interface, netifaces library is used.